HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 * Roles are set (e.g., an MC or rotating MC schedule is assigned)
 * We've had at least one of these meetings

+# Design Tooling milestones

+## Prototyping tools
+Diagram short name: `Prototyping-Tools`

+Dependencies: `None`

+We must have easy-to-use and effective tools for design.
+It is crucial that they can be used collboratively as a team.
+The tools and assets they generate must be accessible to internal partners (HHS or employed by HHS) as well as external partners (members of the general public).
+Platform availability, live collbaration, and handoff features should be assessed.

+Explore wireframing and prototyping tools such as:

+- Figma
+- Adobe XD
+- InVision Studio
+- Sketch

+## Diagramming and whiteboarding tools
+Diagram short name: `Diagramming-Tools`

+Dependencies: `None`

+Diagrams are a great design tool when figuring out the essentials, the flow of pages, and conditional logic.
+Diagrams can become the artifact engineers reference in implementation.
+This is an especially fast way of working when using a robust design system (USDWS).
+Low-fidelity design artifacts like diagrams prevent engineers from misinterpreting visual design intent.
+If engineers use the components described in diagrams and follow established design patterns, then they've met the requirements.
+If a designer needs to communicate styling that differs from established patterns, it's a good signal to step back and align with the engineer.

+Diagramming tools aren't used only by designers.
+As engineers create artifacts like architectural diagrams.
+Diagrams improve collaboration between disciplines by annotating business requirements, policy requirements, context for why design decisions were made, or how the API should be used.
+Needs of of all disciplines and collborative use should be assessed.

+Explore tools that work for all disciplines, such as:

+- Lucidchart
+- Visio
+- Figjam
+- Draw.io
+- ClickUp
+- Miro
+- Mural

+## Research operations tools
+Diagram short name: `Research-Operations-Tools`

+Dependencies: `Prototyping-Tools`

+As a community and userbase grows, so does the need for moderated and unmoderated usability testing.
+It's important that participants are screened, identified, incentivized, and engaged in equitable ways.
+Tools should be evalutated for how they allow for various testing methodologies (card sorting, tree testing, first-click testing, surveys, screen recording, etc), how they integrate with our prototyping tools, scalability, and how they organize qualitative and quantitative insights.

+Explore tools for participant recruitment, such as:

+- Ethnio
+- User Interviews
+- Respondent

+Explore tools for unmoderated usability testing, such as:

+- Maze
+- UserTesting
+- UsabilityHub
+- Optimal Workshop

 # NOFO milestones